 Since 2017, we have recognized several regional winners each year in addition to the Global Laureate.
 In 2022, the regional winners attended the ceremony for the first time.

 In 2020 and 2021, the Global Laureate was honoured through a virtual ceremony due to the COVID-19 pandemic.
 In 2022, the Global Laureate and the four Regional Winners were honoured at an in-person ceremony in Geneva that was live-streamed to audiences around the globe.
 The 2023 ceremony was held on December 13 at the Global Refugee Forum.

 When will the 2023 Global Laureate be announced?

-The Global Laureate will be announced on 28 November 2023.
+The Global Laureate was announced on 28 November 2023.

 Where and when does the ceremony take place?

 The Nansen ceremony is typically held in early October on the first day of the UNHCR Executive Committee’s annual meeting.
-In 2023, the ceremony will exceptionally take place on December 13, in connection with the second Global Refugee Forum.
+In 2023, the ceremony exceptionally took place on December 13, in connection with the second Global Refugee Forum.

 Can I attend the UNHCR Nansen Refugee Award ceremony?